AmdaU/meeseeks-box/README.md

 # Meeseeks Box:
-zAn interface allowing you to communicate with different large languages models (only chat-gpt supported currently) easily and allowing them to communicate with one another.
+An interface allowing you to communicate with different large languages models (only chat-gpt supported currently) easily and allowing them to communicate with one another.

 To interact with chat-gtp in the usual chat mode (plus some local commands) run